 The last time I was in Japan was in the mid-1990s.
-A university friend of mine was working in Japan, and a friend’s daughter was teaching in Nagoya.
+A university friend of mine was working in Japan, and another friend’s daughter was teaching in Nagoya.
 I took advantage of their generosity and spent several weeks in the middle of a hot summer there.
 To escape the heat, I took a train to Takayama and then to Sapporo for more than half of my time there.
-So for this trip, I decided I want to spend all five days in the Tokyo area.
+So for this trip, I decided I wanted to spend all five days in the Tokyo area.
 I used a book called Tokyo Maze – 42 Walks in and Around the Japanese Capital as my main guide.
 I picked a couple of suggested walks that are geographically adjacent to each other and spent the day just exploring.
 I also took part in a “free” walking tour, something I have done in many cities.
-The was knowledgeable, and the group was small enough that it was a good way to learn more about the city.
+The guide was knowledgeable, and the group was small enough that it was a good way to learn more about the city.

 I really enjoyed my time in Japan and wished I had more time there.
 Tokyo itself is such a massive cosmopolitan area, and there are so many areas I would like to explore yet.
 A couple of things stood out to me during my short trip there.
 Firstly, in the five days I was there, I saw a grand total of one homeless person, who was sleeping under a blanket by a subway entrance in Shinjuku.
 I assume Japan has its share of homeless people, but I just didn’t see them.
 Secondly, riding in a crowded subway in relative silence was a bit eerie.
 The social norm is that you do not talk on your phone, and having a loud-ish conversation is definitely taboo.